 I use my painting as a way to realize the creative potential of the unconscious mind.
 My drawings act as a filter between my eye and my subconscious, bridging the gap between what I take in visually and what I later put down on the canvas.
 I simplify shape and form in an attempt for the viewer to, on one level, acknowledge the subject or idea that I am exploring but on another level the simplification adds importance to composition, plane, color and mood.

-My current project is as a guest curator at The Midway Gallery in San Francisco, working on an exhibition titled Rhizosphere: Celebrating West Marin’s artists & creative legacy from 1960- today.
-This unique survey of artists working in West Marin includes works by J.B.
+In early 2017 I was a guest curator at The Midway Gallery in San Francisco, working on an exhibition titled Rhizosphere: Celebrating West Marin’s artists & creative legacy from 1960- today.
+This unique survey of artists working in West Marin included works by J.B.
 Blunk, Clayton Lewis, Inez Storer and Ido Yoshimoto as well as the artists of Pt.
 Reyes Station landmark, Gallery Route One.
 The show highlights the effects of a shared environment on this rural arts community and the vibrancy that exists alongside the hiking, vistas and gastronomy of the area.
-Through photo, fiber art, painting, wood cut and sculpture, I transport to San Francisco the distinct moisture, wind, slant of light, dusting of chipped paint on the seat of ones pants that gives West Marin that particular, intangible romance and bond with nature while remaining contemporary and relevant to the international conversation.
-Additionally, my choice of artists bridges the generational gap between the art community elders, many of whom relocated to West Marin in the 60’s and 70’s, (with work both current and posthumous) and a group of emerging artists, either born in the area or drawn to it, who struggle to find affordable housing, studio space and jobs.
+Through photo, fiber art, painting, wood cut and sculpture, I transported to San Francisco the distinct moisture, wind, slant of light, dusting of chipped paint on the seat of ones pants that gives West Marin that particular, intangible romance and bond with nature while remaining contemporary and relevant to the international conversation.
+Additionally, my choice of artists bridged the generational gap between the art community elders, many of whom relocated to West Marin in the 60’s and 70’s, (with work both current and posthumous) and a group of emerging artists, either born in the area or drawn to it, who struggle to find affordable housing, studio space and jobs.
 The symbiosis between generations and the continued support of the greater Bay Area is vital to the protection of an artistic future in precious West Marin.
 The show’s title, Rhizosphere, refers to the part of the soil ecosystem that is directly influenced by root secretions and microorganisms.
-Hockenos draws connections between this narrow region of soil and the creative legacy, both past and future, of West Marin.
+Through my selection of works, I drew connections between this narrow region of soil and the creative legacy, both past and future, of West Marin.

 ` ` ` ` ` ` ` ` ` ` ` ` ` ` ` ` ` ` ` ` ` ` ` ` ` ` ` ` ` ` ` ` ` ` ` ` ` ` ` ` ` ` ` ` ` ` ` ` ` ` ` ` ` ` ` ` ` ` ` ` ` ` ` ` ` ` `

 Isis is influenced by the wind and the salt and the craggy shores of her native Northern California coast, while being inspired too by the urban angles of the cities in which she has lived.
 Isis studied visual arts and creative writing at Sarah Lawrence College, NY and printmaking at Fondazione Il Bisonte in Florence, Italy.
-Isis is currently a Young Artist Fellow at Gallery Route One, Pt.
+Isis is an Artist Member at Gallery Route One, Pt.
 Reyes Station, CA and a Resident Artist at The Midway Gallery, San Francisco, CA. Isis has exhibited locally and internationally including at Vorres Gallery, San Francisco, Sandra Lee Gallery, San Francisco, Gallery Route One, Pt.
 Reyes Station, Sagan Piechota Architecture, San Francisco, Orange County Center for Contemporary Art, Santa Ana, and at Galleri Oxholm, Copenhagen, DK.
-Rhizosphere is Isis’ first curatorial project in San Francisco.
+In 2016 she was awarded the Gallery Route One Young Artist Fellowship.
+Rhizosphere was Isis’ first curatorial project in San Francisco.